drewdeponte/tagalong/README.md

       tagalong_tagger
     end

-Once you have declared at least one Tagger and Taggable, they can be used in numerous ways as outlined below.
+Once Taggers and Taggables are declared, they can be used in numerous ways as outlined below.

 ### Tagging

-To tag you must call the `tag` method on a Tagger object and hand it a persisted Taggable object with the given label that you want to apply.
+To tag, call the `tag` method on a Tagger object and hand it a persisted Taggable object with the given label that you want to apply.

     @user.tag(@contact, "sometag")

 ### Untagging

-To untag you must call the `untag` method on a Tagger object and hand it a persisted Taggable object with the given label that you want to untag.
+To untag, call the `untag` method on a Tagger object and hand it a persisted Taggable object with the given label that you want to untag.

     @user.untag(@contact, "sometag")

-### List tags
+### List Tagger tags

-You can get the list of tags for either a Tagger or a Taggable.

-When you get the tags from a Tagger you are getting a list of all tags that Tagger has ever used in ascending alphabetical order.
+To list Tagger tags, call the `tags` method on a Tagger object.
+This will return an array of all tags that Tagger has ever used in ascending alphabetical order.

     @user.tags
     # => ['another_tag', 'some_tag', 'woot_tag']

-When you get the tags from a Taggable you are getting a list of all the tags that Taggable is currently tagged with in ascending alphabetical order.

-    @contact.tags
-    # => ['some_tag', 'woot_tag']

-### List tags with usage info
+### List Tagger tags with usage info

-Passing a Taggable object to the tags method on the Tagger will return a list of hash objects containing the tag ( **:tag** ), a boolean representing if the taggable is currently tagged with that tag ( **:used** ), and the number of references of that tag by the Tagger ( **:number_of_references** ).
+To list Tagger tags with usage info, call the `tags` method on a Tagger object passing in a Taggable object.
+This will return a list of hash objects containing the tag ( **:tag** ), a boolean representing if the Taggable passed in is currently tagged with that tag ( **:used** ), and the number of references of that tag by the Tagger ( **:number_of_references** ).
 The resulting list of hashes is ordered by tag in ascending alphabetical order.

     @user.tags(@contact)
     # => [